There are several ways to upload your data, depending on the size:

 2. Insert a Title.
 For information on how best to complete the fields for maximum exposure of your data, see our how-to guide here.
 Tips on how to fill out each of the fields can also be found on the right side of the screen.

 3. Add Authors.
 You can rearrange the order in which the authors appear and remove yourself as an author if you are uploading on behalf of someone.
-You can also search by entering the email address of the author you want to add.
+You can also search by entering the email address or ORCID (if the author has synced their ORCID to their Figshare account) of the author you want to add.
+To add an author who doesn’t have a Figshare account, select Add author details and enter their name, email address (optional), and ORCID (optional).

 4. Select a Category.
 These are taken from the Australian Fields of Research classification system.
 You can choose more than one and either select from the drop-down menu or search for your subject area.
 If you can’t find exactly what you’re looking for, we recommend finding the best option and getting more specific in the Keywords section.

 6. Add Keyword(s).
 These should be more specific than the category and help others find your research.
-Add as many keywords as you want - just hit enter after each keyword. figshare remembers ones you’ve entered previously and will suggest ones.
+Add as many keywords as you want - just hit enter after each keyword.
+Figshare remembers ones you’ve entered previously and will suggest keywords based on keywords that have been added to the database previously.

-8. Select a License.
+9. Select a License.
+This will determine how others can reuse your data.
 You can choose from a number of licenses based on your reuse requirements.

 Other things to consider:

-- Ensure your data does not breach 'Data Protection Act'
+- Ensure your data does not breach the 'Data Protection Act'

 - Ensure you have removed any Protected Health information